Parik27/V.Rainbomizer/README.md

 ## Features

 New Features
-- 💡 **(NEW) Light Randomizer** - Randomizes all light colours in the game.
+- 🔧 **Vehicles Appearance Randomizer**: Randomizes vehicle colours and upgrades like license plates, paintjobs, armour, etc.
-- 🏥 **(NEW) Respawn Randomizer** - Randomizes where you respawn.
+- 🏎️ **Parked Car Randomizer**: Randomizes vehicles parked around the map including boats and planes.
-- 🎥 **(NEW) Switch Scene Randomizer** - Randomizes the scene played when you switch to a different character.
+- 👚 **Clothes Randomizer**: Randomizes the clothes and props the peds spawn with.

 Features
 - :helicopter: **Traffic Randomizer** - Randomizes cars that spawn in traffic.
 - :blue_car: **Mission Vehicle Randomizer** - Randomizes vehicles you are given in missions, making sure that the vehicle you're given is usable for that mission.
-- :rainbow: **Colour Randomizer** - Randomizes colours of various in-game elements, including cars, the HUD, and more.
+- :rainbow: **HUD Colour Randomizer** - Randomizes colours of various in-game elements, the HUD, blips and more.
 - :page_with_curl: **Mission Randomizer** - Randomizes order of missions in-game.
 Upon completion of a mission, the game progresses as if you completed the original mission.
 - :gun: **Weapon Randomizer** - Randomizes weapons given to the enemies.
 - :sound: **Sounds Randomizer** - Randomizes dialogue and sound effects played in-game.